 This chapter discusses the potential for encountering archaeological resources during construction of AWPOW and the impacts that could result if such resources were encountered.
-It also describes how any required avoidance, minimization, and mitigation measures would be developed in consultation with the Department of Archaeology and Historic Preservation (DAHP) and concerned tribes.
-Additional details about the analysis are provided in Appendix I, Archaeological Resources Discipline Report, and Appendix L, East-West Connections Environmental Review, to this Draft EIS.
+The description of how any required avoidance, minimization, and mitigation measures would be developed in consultation with the Department of Archaeology and Historic Preservation (DAHP) and concerned tribes is located in Chapter 16 of this Final EIS.
+Additional details about the analysis are provided in the Draft EIS and in Final EIS Appendix C, Discipline Report Errata Sheets.

-The affected environment is defined as the conditions that will exist within the study area in 2017 when the AWVRP, EBSP, and PPMWE have been completed and before AWPOW construction begins.
+The affected environment is defined as the conditions that will exist within the study area in 2017 when the AWVRP, EBSP, and MarketFront projects have been completed and before AWPOW construction begins.
 Figure 10-1 shows the horizontal boundary of the study area against the original 19th century shoreline of Elliott Bay before this filling occurred.
 The horizontal boundary for the study area is the same as the project footprint.
 The vertical boundary of the archaeological resources study area is the depth of construction, as shown in Figure 10-2.